-The Australian Institute of Health and Welfare estimates that around one in ten people experience social isolation, and that this has a negative effect on their mental and physical health, and their ability to participate in the community.
+The Australian Institute of Health and Welfare estimates that around one in ten people experience social isolation.
+This has a negative effect on people's mental and physical health, and their ability to participate in the community.

 Who Community Connections is for

-Community Connections is open to people who live in South Australia, and:
+Community Connections is open to people living in South Australia, who:

 - are aged 18 to 64 (18 to 49 for Aboriginal and Torres Strait Islander peoples)

 - need short-term support to improve independence or to develop or maintain connections with support networks

 - are not eligible for federal programs such as National Disability Insurance Scheme (NDIS) or My Aged Care.

 Priority will be given to: